 If you’re worried about fluctuating interest rates, you could choose to fix a portion of your home loan for an agreed term (of one to five years) while keeping the rest variable for extra flexibility.
 One great benefit of a fixed rate loan is that your repayments won’t change for the entirety of the fixed term, which could help you to budget.

 Our Complete Fixed and Complete Variable Home Loan Packages let you split or switch between fixed and variable any time.
 Keep in mind that other fees and charges, such as break fees on a fixed rate loan, may apply.

 Our Home Lending Specialists can help you work out if splitting your loan is the right option for you.

 Lending and eligibility criteria, and fees and charges, apply for our home loans.
 The Complete Home Loan Package consists of an eligible home loan, one optional eligible credit card per customer and up to nine optional Offset Transaction Accounts per loan.

-Mastercard is a registered trademark, and the circles design and Tap & go are trademarks of Mastercard International Incorporated.
+Mastercard and the circles design are registered trademarks of Mastercard International Incorporated.

 The information contained in this article is of a general nature and is not intended to be nor should it be considered as professional advice.
 You should not act on the basis of anything contained in this article without first obtaining specific professional advice.
 Also to the extent permitted by law, Bankwest, a division of Commonwealth Bank of Australia ABN 48 123 123 124 AFSL / Australian credit licence 234945, its related bodies corporate, employees and contractors accept no liability or responsibility to any persons for any loss which may be incurred or suffered as a result of acting on or refraining from acting as a result of anything contained in this article.